Dense matter in a holographic hard-wall model of QCD: Homogeneous ansatz

 Normalizing the baryon number density so that a single baryon carries a unit baryon number, we find

 Here, (\ref{inteom}) is used to eliminate $\sfa_2$.
 The corresponding baryon number chemical potential $\mu_B$ is given by noting $\hat{\mu} d=\mu_B d_B$.
 We obtain

 Some comments about $d_B$ are in order.
 As shown below, the baryonic matter phase is realized by imposing the Dirichlet boundary condition for $\hat{a}_0$ on the IR boundary.
 This implies that $\ha_0'(\zir)\ne 0$.
 Furthermore, we turn off the physical axial-isovector potential $\hat{\phi}=0$.
 Then, it follows from (\ref{dB}) that only $\ha_0'(\zir)$ contributes to the baryon number density.
-This is in contrast to the results in \cite{Bartolini:2022rkl}.
 A more direct way for computing $d_B$ is to evaluate $\sfa_2$ without relying on (\ref{dB}).